WallStreetMojo

 Process

-• Cheque clearance in CTS starts with the presenting banker capturing the cheque’s data along with its image using its internal capture system.
+• Cheque clearance in CTS starts with the presenting banker capturing the cheque's data and image using its internal capture system.

-• The presenting banker then sends the data along with the cheque’s image, being digitally signed and encrypted to the Clearing House to the paying bank for further process.
+• The presenting banker then sends the data along with the cheque's image, digitally signed and encrypted, to the Clearing House to the paying bank for further processing.

-• To carry out such interaction, the bankers make use of an interface named Clearing House Interface (CHI), by way of which the captured data and images can be transmitted.
-CHI then processes data, and after taking on record the final amount of settlement, forward the images as well as data to the paying banker.
+• To carry out such interaction, the bankers use an interface named Clearing House Interface (CHI), by which the captured data and images can be transmitted.
+CHI then processes data and, after taking the final settlement amount on record, forwards the images and data to the paying banker.

 • This process is known as Presentation Clearing.
-Paying bankers makes use of their CHI to receive the data for the processing of payment.
-Clearing House then processes the data in return clearing session, and the return data is communicated to the presenting banker.
+They are paying bankers to use their CHI to receive the data for processing payment.
+Clearing House then processes the data in the return clearing session, and the return data is communicated to the presenting banker.
 Once the presentation clearing and return clearing sessions are complete, the clearing of the cheque is completed.

 Format

-There are some fields that form important features of a CTS cheque.
+Some fields form important features of a CTS cheque.

 CTS-Format

-• Branch address along with IFSC of the bank on the top of a cheque.
+• Branch address along with bank IFSC on top of a cheque.

 • The printer’s name with CTS-2010 was written across the left side of the cheque.